All Episodes

 The scientists have been belittling and deriding the scientists that have been working with this process.

-and there are companies like motorola involved in it and others
+And there are companies like Motorola involved in it and others.

-little bit of good news where else do you see good news in present trends
+Where else do you see good news in present trends?

 Well, we're going to see a lot of focus going toward health, fitness, and nutrition, obviously.